 * Click here for rating key

 Brix Restaurant Review: Driving past patchworks of orderly vineyards hemmed by hills along Napa Valley’s Highway 29, one might expect to come upon a restaurant just like Brix.
-It reigns as one of wine country’s loveliest outdoor dining spaces, with a back patio offering undisturbed vistas, and acres of kitchen gardens and estate grapevines for post-meal strolls and photo ops.
-The dining room feels properly genteel.
-It exudes a disarming softness from picture windows, warm woods, buttercup yellow accents, and a stone fireplace wall that transforms the bar area into an inviting lounge.
-"Brix" refers to the sugar level in grapes as they mature, and Brix restaurant’s evolution has also ripened.
-Call it California cuisine with substance --- handsome without being over-stylized, in-season rather than trendy.
-Mains may include wood-grilled lamb top round with farro, spring onion, roasted carrots and fava pistou; grilled rib-eye with truffle macaroni & goat cheese timbale, Port sauce and bone marrow butter; or roasted Alaskan cod with crispy potatoes, mustard lentils, capers and a green garlic coulis.
-Accompaniments sparkle, including sautéed sugar snap peas with garlic breadcrumbs.
-This is the “it” spot for a bounteous Sunday brunch buffet with everything from oysters and duck confit hash to “heaps of cookies.”
-The wine tome features global heavy-hitters and Cab from Brix’s own backyard.
+With a back patio offering undisturbed vistas, and acres of kitchen gardens and estate grapevines ripe for post-meal strolls and photo ops, it’s hard to beat the views.
+The dining room exudes a disarming softness from picture windows, buttercup yellow accents and a stone fireplace wall that transforms the bar area into an inviting lounge.
+This is California cuisine with substance --- in-season rather than trendy.
+Mains may include wood-grilled lamb with farro, spring onion, roasted carrots and fava pistou; grilled rib-eye with truffle macaroni and goat cheese timbale, port sauce and bone marrow butter; or roasted Alaskan cod with crispy potatoes, mustard lentils, capers and a green garlic coulis.
+Brix is the “it” spot for a bounteous Sunday brunch buffet, including an al fresco seafood bar, peach-stuffed brioche french toast, short rib hash croquettes, artisan cheese selections and chocolate cupcakes.
+The wine tome features global heavy-hitters from Brix’s own backyard.